pranavjain6/diabetes-indicators/README.md

 Standardisation and Normalisation have been performed in order to scale the data to see it's distribution.

-Hypothesis Testing using t-test to see if the study conducted is viable.
+Hypothesis Testing using t-test to check whether the findings are statistically significant and also if the study conducted is viable.

 Logistic Regression, K-Nearest Neighbors, Decision Trees and Random Forests models have been used.